Rafael19723/Rafael19723/README.md

 **`Desenvolvedor`**

-Me chamo Rafael Silva Rangel de Almeida, tenho 19 anos e sou natural da Bahia.
-Atualmente estou cursando Ciência da Computação na UNIFACS.
-Sempre me interessei por tecnologia e nada melhor do que trabalhar com o que gosta.
+Hello!
+My name is Rafael Silva Rangel de Almeida, i'm 19 years old and natural from Bahia.
+I'm currently studying Computer Science at UNIFACS.
+I've always been interested in technology, and there's nothing better than working with something you love.
 ---

 ### 🤖 Linguagens e Tecnologias